 Use Estimation Techniques

 Estimation is a valuable tool for checking your work and avoiding careless errors.
-Before performing the long division, estimate the quotient by rounding the divisor and dividend to the nearest ten or hundred.
+And before performing the long division, estimate the quotient by rounding the divisor and dividend to the nearest ten or hundred.
 This will give you a rough idea of what the answer should be and help you catch any mistakes.

-For example, if you're dividing 462 by 18, you can estimate by rounding 462 to 500 and 18 to 20.
+Take this: if you're dividing 462 by 18, you can estimate by rounding 462 to 500 and 18 to 20.
 Then, divide 500 by 20 to get an estimate of 25.
 This tells you that the actual quotient should be somewhere around 25.

 Check Your Work